 - 2 anise star

 - 2 whole cloves

-- Bring the water to a boil and then let it simmer for about 5 minutes while stirring to allow the piloncillo to dissolve and the spices to release their aroma.
+- Let the water with the ingredients simmer for about 5 minutes while stirring from time to time to allow the piloncillo to dissolve and the spices to release their aroma.

 - Add the ground coffee and stir well.
 Cover the pot and turn off the heat.